 5 first steps to start your business

 Dreaming of opening your own business?
-That’s wonderful!
-You probably have millions of questions running through your head right now: sell what, to whom, when, where?
-No worries, we’ve got your first 5 steps covered!
+You probably have millions of questions running through your head!
+We’ve got your first 5 steps covered!

 1. What’s my business?💼